fi-ya/google-books-api-cli/README.md

 # Bug fixes
 [(Back to top)](#table-of-contents)

-This is how i fixed the following bugs:
+My technical assessment feedback raised areas of improvement.
+The following details how i went about solving these bugs.

 ***User enters an incorrect input when choosing which book to save***